nobel-postech/M2CoSC/README.md

 ](https://arxiv.org/abs/2502.06873) accepted at NAACL 2025 Main.

-If this code and dataset helps you in your research, please cite the following publication:
+If this code and dataset help you in your research, please cite the following publication:
 ```
 @misc{kim2025multimodalcognitivereframingtherapy,
     title={Multimodal Cognitive Reframing Therapy via Multi-hop Psychotherapeutic Reasoning},